JackL490/super-adventure-188/README.md

 # super-adventure-188
-MNIST Train and Adversarial Example
+MNIST Train and Adversarial Example for EC Engr 188 Secure Computer Systems at UCLA